 The First Ronald McDonald House

 In 1974, Philadelphia Eagles football player Fred Hill and his wife Fran, learned that their daughter, Kim, was diagnosed with leukemia.
-After traveling to Philadelphia for Kim’s treatments, they noticed a number of families and children in the same situation.
+While traveling to Philadelphia for Kim’s treatments, procedures and doctor’s visits, they noticed a number of families and children in the same situations.
 Families drove hours back and forth from home to the hospital, sleeping overnight in waiting rooms and eating from vending machines because they had no place else to go.

-Fred Hill decided to do something about this situation, and with the help of his team, local doctors, and many businesses in the area, they decided to build a “home away from home” for people in Philadelphia.
-With the help of McDonald’s, they purchased and restored a house near the hospital so families could have a place to stay.
-This became known as the first Ronald McDonald House.
+Fred Hill decided to do something about this situation, and with the help of his team, local doctors, and many businesses in the area, they decided to build a “home-away-from-home” for these families.
+With the help of McDonald’s, they purchased and restored a house near the hospital so families caring for ill or injured children could have a place to stay.
+This became known as the very first Ronald McDonald House.
 Today, families from all over the world benefit from what Fred Hill, The Eagles, the local community, and McDonald’s started years ago.

 The Ronald McDonald House of Eastern NC

 The Ronald McDonald House of Eastern North Carolina gave fathers, along with their families, a great gift on Father’s Day by opening its doors in 1987.
 Since opening in 1987, the Ronald McDonald House of Eastern NC has had more than 27,000 admissions and has provided more than just a place to stay for these families.

 The Ronald McDonald House inside the James and Connie Maynard Children’s Hospital at Vidant Medical Center opened in June 2013 inside the James and Connie Maynard Children’s Hospital.
 What initially started as a Family Room grew to become our second House in Greenville when we were able to add six bedrooms within the hospital.

 Our Relationship with McDonald’s